 Ogechi chuckled and clapped her hands again, looking at me, like "Are you hearing what I'm hearing?"

 "Hello?
 Yeah, Dami, it's me... yes, I know, I know.
 You know what happened?
 I told you I would try to get some money from my sister.
 It was not an easy thing o.
-In fact you should be telling me sorry now, for the insult that I received...
+In fact you should be telling me sorry now, for the insult I received...
 When I told her, "Sister, I want to borrow some money."
 She said what for?
 I told her for a friend.
 She said is she your girlfriend?
 I said not yet.
-She said you want to borrow money from me so you can send to somebody that is not your girlfriend?
+She said you want to borrow money from me so you can send to somebody not your girlfriend?
 I said, sister, it is not like that, Dami is a good girl, she is even a virgin.
-She said, so she told you that she is a virgin and you, mugu, you believe that.
+She said, so she told you she is a virgin and you, mugu, you believe that.
 So if you had the money you would have sent it to her?
 You are very STUPID!"

 Ogechi burst out laughing.
 Mofe spat that last word venomously into the phone.
 He didn't look amused.